Explore the current openings:

 Remuneration is based on the number of student placements that the successful candidate has in their portfolio (at any given time throughout the year).

 Individuals are invited to submit their interest to AEI by sending a cover letter and a resume to aeihr@gnb.ca.
 Please note “Homestay Coordinator – Carleton North High School” in the subject line of the email.
-The deadline to apply is June 9, 2025.
+The deadline to apply has been extended to July 14, 2025.
 While we appreciate your interest in our organization, AEI’s Call for Interest is to develop a talent pool for potential future openings, and only those individuals selected for an interview will be contacted.

 Atlantic Education International (AEI) through its New Brunswick International Student Program (NBISP) welcomes youth (aged 11-18) from around the world to come to New Brunswick to study in the Anglophone sector of our public education system.
 One of the strengths of the NBISP is its homestay program.
 Each student who participates in the New Brunswick International Student Program is closely matched with a host family living in the school catchment zone they will attend.